Duijndam-Dev/TopoLib/Readme.md

 #### 1	Introduction

-**TopoLib** contains a number of User Defined Functions (UDFs) for *Coordinate Conversion and Transformation*, supported by Ribbon Commands, made available as an Excel extension.
+**TopoLib** contains a number of User Defined Functions (UDFs) for *Coordinate Conversion and Transformation*, supported by Ribbon commands and dialogs, made available as an Excel extension.
 The code is based on a number of open source libraries, that are available for download on [GitHub](https://github.com/).

 The code is made available under the [ZLib license](License.md).
 The  main open source libraries underpinning TopoLib are :